Tob1as/TelefonWahnsinn/README.md

 ##### Usage

 * Download the latest release of *TelefonWahnsinn-jar-with-dependencies.jar* in a folder or build your own jar-file with Eclipse and Maven
-* create a *config* folder in this folder and download the *config.xml.example* configuration file and rename it in config.xml.
+* create a *config* folder, in this folder download the configuration file called *config.xml.example* and rename it in config.xml.
 Example content:
   ```xml
 	<wahnsinnsConfig>
 		<sensors>